Call-for-Code-for-Racial-Justice/Incident-Accuracy-Reporting-System/README.md

 * [FFmpeg](https://ffmpeg.org/): an open source, cross-platform solution to record, convert and stream audio and videos.
 This was used to transcribe the audio portion of a video.

 * [Blockchain](https://hyperledger-fabric.readthedocs.io/en/release-1.4/): Based on the open-soure enterprise grade permissioned distributed ledger; Hyperledger Fabric.
 The blockchain network is an immutable transaction ledger.
 This was used to ensure that the submitted reports and information from victims and witnesses are tamper-proof.
 Each stored document has a hash tag that is stored in the Blockchain.
 You can run the application without it.

+* [scikit-learn](https://scikit-learn.org/stable/): Scikit-learn open source machine learning library for the Python programming language.
+It features various classification, regression and clustering algorithms including support vector machines, random forests, gradient boosting, k-means and DBSCAN, and is designed to interoperate with the Python numerical and scientific libraries NumPy and SciPy.

 ### Technology Concepts